-Who was the real Judas Iscariot: traitor or faithful disciple?
-From the writings of St. Paul to the long-lost Gospel of Judas, here are the myths, lies, and historical realities of the true Judas.
+Who was Judas Iscariot, a traitor or a faithful disciple?
+From the writings of St. Paul to the long-lost Gospel of Judas, here are the myths, lies, and historical realities of the real Judas.

 To this day, the name “Judas” is synonymous with betrayal.
 A disciple of Jesus Christ, Judas Iscariot allegedly sold out his master to Roman authorities for 30 pieces of silver.

 The mythology around Judas and Jesus is at the foundation of the Christian faith.
 But historians are not convinced that this biblical story is historically accurate.

 For one thing, besides his role as the villain in Christian tradition, written proof of his existence is nowhere else to be found.

 “No one has succeeded in locating any sources of Judas independent of retellings of the New Testament narratives,” Susan Gubar of Indiana University Bloomington wrote in Judas: A Biography.

 “Very few verses are devoted to Judas in the Bible, and they agree only on his being the disciple who gave Jesus over to the Jerusalem authorities.”

 As such, any facts about the historical Judas would have been dwarfed by more than 2,000 years of Christian writings that mythologized him as the man who betrayed Jesus.
 But what is the real story of Judas Iscariot?